1. 8 Web application APIs

 Module maps are used to ensure that imported module scripts are only fetched, parsed, and evaluated once per Document or worker.

-Since module maps are keyed by (URL, module type), the following code will create three separate entries in the module map, since it results in three different (URL, module type) tuples (all with "javascript" type):
+Since module maps are keyed by (URL, module type), the following code will create three separate entries in the module map, since it results in three different (URL, module type) tuples (all with "javascript-or-wasm" type):

 import "https://example.com/module.mjs";